semi-simple/backporch/README.md

 [here](https://oshpark.com/shared_projects/N2HBVdJT) or download the Gerber files from them and send those to your favorite manufacturer.

+You can order the needed components by using this
+[BOM file](generated/backporch_bom.csv).
+If you order from Digi-Key, you can simply upload this file to them.

 ## FAQ

 * What does the name mean?